 The mission of the school is to provide Deaf and hard-of-hearing students a comprehensive, fully accessible and language-rich learning environment, with equal access to the general education curriculum and standards.
 With this environment, the students are ensured to have opportunities to achieve their goals and reach their full potential.

 Each student has been identified as requiring an Individualized Education Program through a collaborative effort on the part of parents, local district representatives and SDCOE staff.
 Davila Day School classes are designed to meet the communication needs of the students, including American Sign Language (ASL), Auditory/Oral (A/0), Total Communication (Signing with Voice), and Bilingual (ASL and English).

-Davila Day School has seven classrooms including two preschool classes, two lower elementary classes, two upper elementary classes, and one class for students with special needs.
-Additionally, the school has an on-site Audiologist and Speech Therapists who specialize in habilitation of students who are deaf or hard of hearing.
+Davila Day School has seven classrooms including two preschool classes, two lower elementary classes, and two upper elementary classes.
+Additionally, the school has an on-site audiologist and speech therapists who specialize in habilitation of students who are Deaf or hard of hearing.